A Tractable Model of Precautionary Reserves,

 Abstract

 We model the motives for residents of a country to hold foreign assets, including the precautionary motive that has been omitted from much previous literature as intractable.
-Our model captures the principal insights from the existing specialized literature on the precautionary motive with a novel and convenient formula for the economy’s target asset ratio.
+Our model captures the principal insights from the existing literature on the precautionary motive with a novel and convenient formula for the economy’s target asset ratio.
 The target is the value of assets that balances growth, impatience, prudence, risk, intertemporal substitution, and the rate of return.
-We use the model to shed light on two topical questions: “Upstream” flows of capital from developing to advanced countries, and the long-run impact of resorbing global financial imbalances.
+We use the model to shed light on two topical questions: “Upstream” flows of capital from developing to advanced countries, and the long-run impact of resorbtion of global financial imbalances.

 Keywords